Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 ![](assets/video_panels/pid4.png)

 Consider now this graph that is the same physical characteristics, now with a 2 1 2 PID.
 See how this causes overshoot again.
+This is because when the setpoint changed, the error began to accumulate as integral.
+The area under the curve before the actual and desired met is accumulated without limit as integral and then begins to impact the system beyond crossing the setpoint because the integral has "wound up" and needs to unwind before the integral component is 0.
+Sometimes you want this to be the case, but here it winds up too much.
+One way we can reduce this is by reducing the $k_i$ coefficient, but this will lead to an even more delayed reaction because the integral will simply wind up less quickly.

-We need to seriously limit the I, and we can do that using the fourth parameter, the I cap.
+What we need is to limit the I component's winding up, and we can do that using the fourth parameter, the I cap.
 The I cap is the maximum of the I component of the entire equation, basically limiting how much the I component can build to, and overall how much of an impact it can have on the final output.
-When using I cap, $k_i$ becomes a parameter of "how fast does the I build", basically becoming a persistent parameter that will decrease continuously (until it reached the I cap) when actual is above desired, and increase continuously (until it reached the I cap) when actual is below desired.
+In mathmatical terms, it is $u_i(t) = min(Icap,k_i * \int{e(t)dt})$.When using I cap, $k_i$ becomes a parameter of "how fast does the I build", basically becoming a persistent parameter that will decrease continuously (until it reached the I cap) when actual is above desired, and increase continuously (until it reached the I cap) when actual is below desired.

 > IMAGE5 ↓